The frame.

 -

-The EU mirror: return promises and unbalanced claims fail the “clear, fair, and not misleading” bar too.
+The EU mirror: return promises and unbalanced claims fail there too.

 -